daniell0l/daniell0l/README.md

 💬 Want to talk about technology, feel free to get in touch
 <br/>

-🐕 I have a dog named Thor
+🐕 I have a dog called Thor
 <br/>

 ### 🤝🏽 &nbsp;My contacts.